collective/collective.autoscaling/README.rst

 This add-on works only with Dexterity content types.

-It has been developed on Plone 4.3.7, but should work with Plone 5, too.
+It has been developed on Plone 4.3, but works with Plone 5 and Plone 6 too.
+Current branch is tested on Python 3 / Plone 6.

 Translations